-Contents Page
+Contents

-1 Introduction and Background to The Project 1
+- 1 Introduction and Background to the Project

-2 Methodology 3
+- 2 Methodology

-3 Findings 9
+- 3 Findings

-4 Summary and Conclusion 10
+- 4 Summary and Conclusion

-1 Introduction and Background to The Project
+1 Introduction and Background to the Project

 - 1.1 The Trent Valley was, and in part still is, a distinctive landscape focused on the river; rich in historical features and wildlife.
 Permanent grasslands for seasonal grazing would traditionally define the floodplain with people living in villages located on the elevated river terraces along the valley surrounded by traditional mixed farming.
 In the last 50 years these essential qualities have been eroded as a result of new development, mineral working and changing agricultural practices. - 1.2 Recent work undertaken by Derbyshire County Council (DCC) as part of the emerging Minerals Local Plan has highlighted the need for a more coordinated approach to planning for landscape change in the Trent Valley and arrest further erosion of its essential qualities.
 The concept of a forward looking vision for the Trent Valley has already gained the support of many key stakeholders, including the Local Nature Partnership (LNP) for Lowland Derbyshire and Nottinghamshire, a strategic partnership established by the Government to work alongside the Local Economic Partnerships (LEP).
 The LNP's vision is to help businesses, communities and individuals to create and enjoy the benefits of a better natural environment as part of a sustainable approach to development.
-A landscape strategy for the Trent Valley has also gained support through recent consultation at the Issues and Options stage and the sand and gravel drop-in sessions. - 1.3 The Local Aggregate Assessment 2014, has identified a need for a further 9 million tonnes of sand and gravel to be provided from Derby and Derbyshire by 2030.
+A landscape strategy for the Trent Valley has also gained support through recent consultation at the Issues and Options stage and the sand and gravel drop-in sessions. - 1.3 The Local Aggregate Assessment 2019, has identified a need for a further 8 million tonnes of sand and gravel to be provided from Derby and Derbyshire by 2036.
 The requirement to identify further mineral sites to meet this need will place further demands on the landscape, historic and natural environment of the Trent Valley in the short and long-term. - 1.4 In this context an important initial step is to identify those areas of the landscape that continue to be of existing value for a range of environmental factors.
 In assisting the minerals industry and providing certainty to local residents it is essential that those areas of landscape with significant intrinsic value are identified and retained as part of the developing landscape vision and strategy.

-- 1.5 The overall aims of this project are: - to adopt a holistic approach to identify those areas of landscape considered to be of multiple environmental sensitivity relating to ecology, historic environment and landscape attributes - identify those areas which might thus be considered most vulnerable or sensitive to development related impacts, and those areas which might be considered comparatively less sensitive - to develop a methodology that uses landscape characterisation as a spatial framework for the analysis of other environmental data allowing the outputs to nest within National, Regional and Countywide landscape character initiatives1 - to establish a framework that allows for the assessment of the whole of the Trent Valley landscape in accordance with the principles of the European Landscape Convention and to indicate broadly how sites should be restored within the context of the landscape character assessment - to utilise a Geographic Information System (GIS) as a tool for analysing and collating known environmental datasets and spatially presenting the outputs. - 1.6 The assessment undertaken by the DCC's Conservation and Design Section in response to the project aims included: - utilising data collected as part of the Derbyshire Landscape Character Assessment - the analysis of data produced as part of the Derbyshire Historic Landscape Character Assessment and held in the Historic Environment Record (HER) - the analysis and collation of various data sets relating to known habitat information and Environmental Stewardship (Higher Level) Scheme agreements aimed at managing ecological interests a desk based analysis of aerial photographs and maps to identify areas of landscape that remain currently intact, including the ground-truthing of identified areas.
+- 1.5 The overall aims of this project are: - to adopt an holistic approach to identify those areas of landscape considered to be of multiple environmental sensitivity relating to ecology, historic environment and landscape attributes - to identify those areas which might thus be considered most vulnerable or sensitive to development related impacts, and those areas which might be considered comparatively less sensitive - to develop a methodology that uses landscape characterisation as a spatial framework for the analysis of other environmental data allowing the outputs to nest within National, Regional and Countywide landscape character initiatives1 - to establish a framework that allows for the assessment of the whole of the Trent Valley landscape in accordance with the principles of the European Landscape Convention and to indicate broadly how sites should be restored within the context of the landscape character assessment - to utilise a Geographic Information System (GIS) as a tool for analysing and collating known environmental datasets and presenting the outputs spatially. - 1.6 The assessment undertaken by the DCC's Conservation and Design Section in response to the project aims included: - utilising data collected as part of the Derbyshire Landscape Character Assessment - the analysis of data produced as part of the Derbyshire Historic Landscape Character Assessment and held in the Historic Environment Record (HER)